 Lt.
-Col. Paul Aguirre is the Chief of Staff for the 161st Air Refueling Wing (ARW) of the Arizona National Guard.
-In this role, he manages a professional support staff that includes legal, chaplain, public affairs and other support functions.
-He has served over 22 years in the military, deploying to Afghanistan in 2011 to 2012, where he worked in the Chief of Staff's office at the NATO Headquarters in Kandahar, Afghanistan.
-His diverse management experience includes serving as Public Affairs Officer for the Arizona National Guard, where he represented the over 8,000 members of the Arizona Department of Emergency and Military Affairs to media and community groups.
-He also has an extensive financial management background that includes 12 years as the Comptroller for the 161st ARW, managing an annual budget exceeding 40 million dollars, and Resource Manager for the Joint Counter Narcotics Task Force, a joint Army and Air Guard program supporting local, county, state and federal law enforcement agencies.
+Col. Paul Aguirre is the Logistics Readiness Squadron Commander for the 161st Air Refueling Wing (ARW) of the Arizona National Guard.
+He has served more than 25 years in the military, deploying to Afghanistan from 2011 to 2012, where he worked in the Chief of Staff's office at the NATO Headquarters in Kandahar, Afghanistan.
+His diverse management experience includes serving as the Public Affairs Officer for the Arizona National Guard, where he represented the over 8,000 members of the Arizona Department of Emergency and Military Affairs to media and community groups.
+He also has an extensive financial management background that includes 12 years as the Comptroller for the 161st ARW, managing an annual budget exceeding 40 million dollars, and Resource Manager for the Joint Counter Narcotics Task Force, a joint Army and Air Guard program supporting local, county, state, and federal law enforcement agencies.
 He has served on the Board of Directors of the Arizona Hispanic Chamber of Commerce and the National Guard Association of Arizona.
 A strong advocate for adult education, Lt.
-Col Aguirre earned his BA from the University of Phoenix while on active duty with the Arizona National Guard.
+Col. Aguirre earned his BA from the University of Phoenix while on active duty with the Arizona National Guard.

 Dr./Sister Ruth Cox, OSF

-Sister Ruth Cox presently serves as an Adjunct Faculty at Kirkwood Community College in Cedar Rapids, Iowa.
-Previous to her role with Kirkwood Community College, Sister Ruth served as President and CEO of The Alverno in Clinton, Iowa.
-She has served professionally in many roles, including the Leadership Council of the Sisters of St. Francis and the Iowa Advisory Board for the Iowa Foundation for Medical Care.
+Sister Ruth Cox is a member of the Sisters of St. Francis in Clinton, Iowa.
+Sister Ruth is also currently a Fellow and an Adjunct Assistant Professor of Nursing for The Center of Nursing Classification and Clinical Effectiveness at the College of Nursing at the University of Iowa.
+Prior to her role at the University of Iowa, Sister Ruth was an Adjunct Faculty member at Kirkwood Community College, President and CEO of The Alverno Health Care Facility, and Assistant Professor of Nursing at Loyola University of Chicago and Barry University in Miami Shores, Florida.
+She has served professionally in many roles, including the Leadership Council of the Sisters of St. Francis, the research team for Nursing Outcomes, and the Iowa Advisory Board for the Iowa Foundation for Medical Care.
 Sister Ruth has delivered numerous papers and presentations on the topic of nursing.
-Her many academic assignments include the Curriculum Committee for the College of Nursing at Loyola University of Chicago, among others.
-Sister Ruth holds a PhD from the University of Iowa, and earned her MA and BS from Loyola University of Chicago.
+She holds a PhD in Education from the University of Iowa, and earned her MA, MSN, and BS from Loyola University of Chicago.

 Dr. Merle W. Harris